espressif/esp-idf/docs/en/api-reference/system/intr_alloc.rst

   - Disabling and enabling external interrupts from another core is allowed.
   - Multiple external interrupt sources can share an interrupt slot by passing ``ESP_INTR_FLAG_SHARED`` as a flag to :cpp:func:`esp_intr_alloc`.

   Care should be taken when calling :cpp:func:`esp_intr_alloc` from a task which is not pinned to a core.
 During task switching, these tasks can migrate between cores.
 Therefore it is impossible to tell which CPU the interrupt is allocated on, which makes it difficult to free the interrupt handle and may also cause debugging difficulties.
-It is advised to use :cpp:func:`xTaskCreatePinnedToCore` with a specific CoreID argument to create tasks that will allocate interrupts.
+It is advised to use :cpp:func:`xTaskCreatePinnedToCore` with a specific CoreID argument to create tasks that allocate interrupts.
 In the case of internal interrupt sources, this is required.

 IRAM-Safe Interrupt Handlers
 ----------------------------